ChmielewskiKamil/kchmielewski.xyz/content/posts/lsp-from-scratch-in-c.md

 server we can create an extremely simple program that is reading the Standard Input (`stdin`).

-The client is sednign messages to the server using `stdin`.
+The client is sending messages to the server using `stdin`.
 The server is sending responses to the client through `stdout`.
 Any errors should go to `stderr`.